TomiwaJoseph/Chatty/README.md

 # Chatty

 This app is created for the sole purpose of chatting.
-Users sign up and add other contacts through their email and have amazing conversations...or not😎😎
+Users sign up and add other contacts through their email and have amazing conversations...or not😎😎.
+The app is more or less Whatsapp-y.

 ## Demo Website